saultcollege-csd215/aws-deployment-project/README.md

 ## Setup

 1. Open this repository as a Devcontainer in VS Code
+2. Create a branch off of `main` and do your work for this project in that branch.
 2. Ensure you are in the virtual Python evironment (you should see `(.venv)` at the start of your terminal prompt)

    > If not, run `source ./venv/bin/activate` in the terminal to activate it.
 You may need to do this each time you load the Devcontainer.